Categories

 The Belgian Revolution in 1830 – where the Flemish and the Walloon groups rebelled against their Dutch rulers – finally led to the country’s independence, and the Kingdom of Belgium was born in 1831, uniting the two linguistic groups.

-But although Brussels is officially bilingual, it’s become majority French-speaking due to its central role in international politics.
-The influx of foreigners is more likely to speak French than Flemish.
+And although Brussels is officially bilingual, it’s become majority French-speaking due to its central role in international politics.
+The influx of foreigners today are more likely to speak French than Flemish.

 As the capital has expanded, the number of French speakers outside the city’s boundaries has expanded into neighboring Flanders.
 This can lead to tension between French and Flemish speakers, who each just want to speak their own languages.